I love raising salamanders in my vivarium. They really like scurrying all around the walls.

-It's important to research the type of salamander you plan on putting into your vivarium once its completed, because different plants can be more beneficial and homely than others.
+If you're just starting out in the community of newt and salamander lovers who want their own little ecosystem, you'll need to start with research.
+It's important to research the type of salamander you plan on putting into your vivarium once it's completed, because different plants can be more beneficial and homely than others.

-Check out popular reptile forums online to see what people are saying; there are a surprising number of experts on building vivariums and terrariums - and even pint-sized nano vivariums for all manner of fauna.
+Check out popular reptile forums online to see what people are saying; there are a surprising number of experts on building vivariums, terrariums, and even pint-sized nano vivariums for all manner of fauna.

 The false bottom is glued into place using silicon, which is harmless to the environment of the vivarium.